 Recalling Article 11 of the Nagoya Protocol, which requires Parties to endeavour to cooperate in instances where the same genetic resources are found in transboundary situations and where the same traditional knowledge associated with genetic resources are shared by one or more indigenous peoples and local communities in several Parties, with a view to implementing the Protocol,

-Emphasizing the need for all Parties to reinforce the effective implementation of the Nagoya Protocol to make it fully operational;
+Emphasizing the need for all Parties to reinforce the effective implementation of the Nagoya Protocol to make it fully operational;]

 1. Takes note of the submissions of views and information and the peer-reviewed study commissioned by the Executive Secretary to identify specific cases of genetic resources and traditional knowledge associated with genetic resources that occur in transboundary situations or for which it is not possible to grant or obtain prior informed consent;

+[1bis.
+Also notes possible weaknesses in multilateral systems;]

+Option 1

-2. Considers the cases identified in the submissions as well as the peer reviewed study instructiveon the need for a global multilateral benefit-sharing mechanism and in revealing potential limitations or challenges of the bilateral approach under the Nagoya Protocol, in particular regarding efficiency, practicability, feasibility and effectiveness;
+[2.
+Considers the cases identified in the submissions as well as the peer reviewed study [instructive] on the need for a global multilateral benefit-sharing mechanism and [in revealing potential] the limitations [or challenges] of the bilateral approach under the Nagoya Protocol, in particular regarding efficiency, practicability, feasibility and effectiveness [and decides to proceed to explore potential modalities of a global multilateral benefit-sharing mechanism];]

+Option 2

-2. Considers the cases identified in the submissions as well as the peer reviewed study
+[2.
+Considers the cases identified in the submissions as well as the peer reviewed study provide information on cases, which, however, do not justify the need for a global multilateral benefit-sharing mechanism under Article 10 of the Nagoya Protocol;

+2bis.
+Considers further that the process has generated views on the potential limitations or challenges of the bilateral approach under the Nagoya Protocol, in particular regarding efficiency, practicability, feasibility and effectiveness that merit further discussion [under the Nagoya Protocol][taking into account Art.
+4(4), 11 and discussions at other related fora][, this limitation could be addressed through a multilateral approach;]]

-3. Also considers that an evaluation of these potential limitations or challenges based on concrete cases will be needed to explore the underlying causes, including questions on the scope of the Nagoya Protocol, the lack of capacity to implement the bilateral approach, or any other factor, and to explore how these limitations and challenges could be addressed, including through transboundary cooperation as well as with a multilateral approach;
+3. [Also considers that an evaluation of these potential limitations or challenges based on concrete cases will be needed to explore the underlying causes, [including questions on the scope of the Nagoya Protocol,] the lack of capacity to implement the bilateral approach, or any other factor, and to explore how these limitations and challenges could be addressed, including through transboundary cooperation as well as with a multilateral approach;][Also considers that an evaluation of potential modalities for a multilateral approach to address the fair and equitable sharing of benefits derived from the utilization of genetic resources and traditional knowledge associated with genetic resources that occur in transboundary situations or for which it is not possible to grant or obtain prior informed consent as well as for transboundary cooperation is needed to address the potential limitations or challenges based on concrete cases;]

-4. Invites Parties, other Governments, indigenous peoples and local communities, relevant stakeholders and organizations to submit to the Executive Secretary views and information onpotential limitations or challenges of the bilateral approach based on concrete cases, on potential underlying causes, and on how these limitations and challenges could be addressed, including through transboundary cooperation as well as with a multilateral approach;
+4. [Invites Parties, other Governments, indigenous peoples and local communities, relevant stakeholders and organizations to submit to the Executive Secretary views and information on [possible modalities of a multilateral benefit-sharing mechanism, including options for modes of participation, sharing of benefits and governance as well as options for cooperation to address instances described in Article 11 of the Nagoya Protocol][potential limitations or challenges of the bilateral approach based on concrete cases, on potential underlying causes, and on how these limitations and challenges could be addressed, including through transboundary cooperation as well as with a multilateral approach;]]